lspector/Clojush/README.txt

 the top of the integer stack in the resulting interpreter state:

 (top-item :integer (run-push '(1 2 integer_add) (make-push-state)))

-To try this paste it below all of the code in clojush.clj and load the file in the Clojure REPL, or alternatively load clojush.clj as-is, then tell the REPL (in-ns 'clojush), and then type the above expression directly to the REPL prompt.

 If you want to see every step of execution you can pass an optional third argument of true to run-push.
 This will cause a representation of the